 Music enhances every liturgical occasion and this is very true of wedding liturgies.
 There is a great variety of Christian music both traditional and modern available.
 Certain types of music while pleasant and romantic may be more appropriate to the reception at the hotel.
 Our Parish Organist is

-Judith Mété an accomplished organist & can be contacted through the Parish office.
+Judith Máté an accomplished organist & can be contacted through the Parish office.

-It is compulsory to use our Parish florist Gabrielle Coyle for your Church flowers please contact the Parish office for contact details.
+We recommend that you use our Parish florist Kate Timson for your Church flowers.
+Please contact the Parish office for contact details.

 Photographers are a usual part of the wedding ceremony and are welcome in St Judes however we would ask that they respect the sacred character of the church especially the sanctuary area.
 We would appreciate if they make contact with the Celebrant prior to the ceremony.